Atlanta Cancer Misdiagnosis Lawyers

 The day you or someone you love receives a cancer diagnosis is the day your world changes forever.
 You enter a world of biopsies, radiation, chemotherapy, and endless doctor and hospital visits.
 You may begin counting the time you have left with your loved ones in months instead of years.

 The earlier cancerous or pre-cancerous cells are identified, the better the chances of extending life or eliminating the cancer entirely.
 When a cancer diagnosis is missed or delayed due to negligence, precious time is lost.
 The treatments that remain available may be more invasive, causing additional pain and suffering.
 If you've suffered due to a delayed cancer diagnosis, please don't hesitate to schedule a free consultation with one of our excellent Atlanta medical malpractice attorneys.
-Please call our office at (866) 249-5513 or (404) 995-3955.
+Please call our office at (404) 995-3955.

 Related Case Result